-I can offer you friendly, professional support at those difficult times in life when it is hard to know where to turn.
+I will offer you friendly, professional support at those difficult times in life when it is hard to know where to turn.
 I have worked for over 20 years with adults and young people who have been facing some of the most difficult of life events.

 I offer both short and long-term therapy and work with a wide range of issues.
 No problem is too small and the list of things that you can bring to counselling is endless.